bkulawska/flux-19/README.md

 After successful containerization of our application it can be easily run on the Kubernetes cluster.
 All we need to do is provide a couple of Kubernetes manifests, stored in the [kubernetes](kubernetes) directory:
 - [suu-namespace.yaml](kubernetes/suu-namespace.yaml) - to keep things clean we create separate namespace for our resources, named `suu`;
-- [react-deployment.yaml](kubernetes/react-deployment.yaml) - we assign this deployment to the `suu` namespace, deployment creates a replica set with 5 replicas, configured to pods with `app: react-flux` label.
+- [react-deployment.yaml](kubernetes/react-deployment.yaml) - we assign this deployment to the `suu` namespace, deployment creates a replica set with 5 replicas, configured to match pods with `app: react-flux` label.
 Our simple application requires just a single image, which is stored on the DockerHub repository, container is exposing port `3000`;
 - [react-service.yaml](kubernetes/react-service.yaml) - to access the application from the internet we need to expose it using a Load Balancer service, we are targetting port `3000` and we let the app be accessible from the `HTTP 80` port.
 For simplicity, we are ommiting HTTPS configuration as this would require setting up DNS, which isn't free; however, we are emphazising the imporance of this in production deployments.
 Thanks to AWS cloud controller manager deployed in the EKS cluster, AWS Load Balancer will be created automatically and it will route the traffic to our pods.

 We can deploy it using `kubectl apply -f <file-names-listed-above>` command, then run `kubectl get services -n suu` and copy url to the brower.
 If we wanted to, for example, change the number of replicas we could just change [react-deployment.yaml](kubernetes/react-deployment.yaml) file and rerun `kubectl apply` command, Kubernetes would take care of everything automatically.